DURATION

 • Outlining a world of secrets, deception, and psychological intrigue, you will be transported into a shadowy, cinematic world where your choices shape the narrative.

-• The award-winning voiceover cast includes Toby Jones (Indiana Jones and the Dial of Destiny) and Kathryn Hunter (Harry Potter), as well as actor Darrel Bailey (Shadow & Done).
+• The award-winning voiceover cast includes Toby Jones (Dobby from Harry Potter) and Kathryn Hunter (Poor Things), as well as actor Darrel Bailey (Shadow & Bone).

 Produced by an award-winning team known for redefining audience engagement, whose previous works include The Great Gatsby Immersive and The Burnt City, and led by media executive and cultural innovator Liana Patarkatsishvili, this show explores themes of misinformation and media manipulation.
 Backed by strong funding, STOREHOUSE promises an ambitious take on how narratives are shaped and fought over.